Product Analytics Table

 Impressions for Product = (Units Sold for Product / Units Sold for Ad) × Impressions for Ad, summed across all relevant ads and campaigns.

-New Customer Fulfillment Costs
+New Customer Fulfillment Costsnew_customer_fulfillment_costsnumeric

 Learn how Triple Whale classifies new/returning customers.

-New Customer Orders
+New Customer Ordersnew_customer_ordersnumeric

 The total number of orders by new customers that contain the product or variant.